aiidaplugins/aiida-crystal17/docs/source/user_guide/calc_main_python.rst

 ----------

-Basis sets are stored as separate :py:class:`~.BasisSetData` nodes, in a similar fashion to :py:class:`~aiida.orm.data.upf.UpfData` (discussed in :ref:`this tutorial <my-ref-to-pseudo-tutorial>` ).
+Basis sets are stored as separate :py:class:`~.BasisSetData` nodes, in a similar fashion to :py:class:`~aiida.orm.nodes.data.upf.UpfData` (discussed in :ref:`this tutorial <my-ref-to-pseudo-tutorial>` ).
 They are created individually from a text file, which contains the content of the basis set